Best Free Parental Controls

 Specs:

 Kurupira Web Filter is a simple and robust program for setting up parental controls on your computer.
-Kurupira offers a wide range of parental control features:
+Kuripira offers a wide range of parental control features:

-Importantly, while the default web filter uses a smart filter to block potentially inappropriate websites, it also gives parents the ability to set up a blacklist (only blocking specific sites) or a whitelist (only allowing specific sites) for internet use.
+Importantly, while the default web filter uses a smart filter to block potentially inappropriate websites, Kuripira also gives you the ability to set up a blacklist (only blocking specific sites) or a whitelist (only allowing specific sites) for internet use.
 You can also opt to allow access to any website and simply enable tracking.

 Kurupira Web Filter is Windows-only, so it can’t fill the role of a comprehensive parental control system across all your devices, but it’s a simple and powerful tool for setting up parental controls on your computer.